abhisheks008/ML-Crate/Concrete Strength Calculation/Model/README.md

 We investigated the data, checking for data unbalancing, visualizing the features, and understanding the relationship between different features.
 We then investigated two predictive models.
 The data was split into three parts, a train set, a validation set, and a test set.
 For the first five  base models, we only used the train and test set.

-We started with Logistic Classifier, SVM, KNN, Random Forrest Classifier and XGBoost Clssifier for which we obtained an accuracies of 99.90,99.94,99.95,99.94 and 99.95% respectively, when predicting the target for the test set.
+We started with Linear Regression, SVM, Decision Tree, Random Forest and XGBoost for which we obtained RMSE of 8.453319,8.749276,7.020702,5.659124 and 5.294385 respectively, when predicting the target for the test set.

-We followed with an lightGBM Classifier model and optimizing it using Bayesian optimization and achieved AUC score (0.96) for the prediction of the test set target values.
+We followed with XGB regressor and optimizing it using Grid search CV and achieved rmse of (4.551) and r2 score of (0.9194) for the prediction of the test set target values.